-As I had some troubles finding out how to show some of my own Flickr photos on this site using the Flickr API and Ruby on Rails I thought it would be useful to write it down in a small tutorial.
+As I had some difficulties showing my photos on this site using the Flickr API and Ruby on Rails.
+I thought it useful to write it down in a small tutorial.

 Start with installing the rFlickr library.
-You may need to uninstall a previous library if you installed another one earlier.
+You may need to uninstall earlier libraries if you installed one before.

 gem install rflickr

-Flickr doesn’t use the username/password combination as most other API's do.
-An application can ask for permissions which the user has to grant.
-A token is returned when this is done allowing the application to connect the next time so we'll only have to do this once.
-Apply for a key at the Flickr website and remember the key and the shared secret.
-I use a “Web Application” key as I want to use it for my blog.
+Flickr doesn’t use the username/password combination as one would expect.
+A 3rd party application can ask the user for permissions.
+Flickr returns a token which the application can use to connect from then on.
+Apply for an API key via the Flickr website and remember the key and a shared secret.
+I used a “Web Application” key as I use it for this blog.

 ./script/console